brano-holy/arch-linux-installer/docs/config-specification.md

         * keySize: `int` <sup>`optional`</sup>

           Sets key size in bits (e.g. `512`).
 The argument has to be a multiple of 8.
 The possible key-sizes  are limited by the cipher and mode used.
 It is the `--key-size` parameter in the `cryptsetup` utility.
-IF it is not specified, the default `--key-size` option of the `cryptsetup` utility is used.
+If it is not specified, the default `--key-size` option of the `cryptsetup` utility is used.

         * iterTime: `int` <sup>`optional`</sup>

           The number of milliseconds to spend with PBKDF2 passphrase processing (e.g. `1000`).
 It is the `--iter-time` parameter in the `cryptsetup` utility.
-IF it is not specified, the default `--iter-time` option of the `cryptsetup` utility is used.
+If it is not specified, the default `--iter-time` option of the `cryptsetup` utility is used.
 Specifying 0 as parameter selects the compiled-in default (of `cryptsetup`).

         * **volumeGroups**: `sequence<volumeGroup>` <sup>`required`</sup>